216 – Work Hours

 I. Purpose

-This policy defines an employee’s work day, commonly referred to as “on-duty” or “off-duty” status.
+This policy defines an employee’s workday, commonly referred to as “on-duty” or “off-duty” status.

 II.
 Policy